128technology/docs/docs/wan_site_assignment.md

 sidebar_label: Site Assignment
 ---

-After the SSR has been onboarded to the Mist Cloud, assign it to a Site to begin gathering data in Mist.
+After the SSR has been onboarded to the Mist Cloud, assign it to a site to begin managing the device configuration and gathering data in Mist.
 The steps for this process are provided after the demonstration video.

 ![Site Assignment 2](/img/site-assignment-2.gif)